vippsas/vipps-login-api/README.md

 💥 Please use the documentation pages here: <https://developer.vippsmobilepay.com/docs/APIs/login-api>. 💥
 <!-- END_COMMENT -->

+💥 *This API is expected to be available in Denmark and Finland some months after OnePlatform is launched.* 💥

 With the Login API, users can log in to your service by using their Vipps account.
 This simplifies the process for users, as they don't need to fill out a form or remember a password to access your services.
 This also provides you with pre-verified user data.